nomeata/pybotbrain/README.md

    The Frontend should use not always donwload the full list of events, but only those that are new since the last one.

    Events should probably have a DynamoDB-based time-to-live.

+   Memory polling could be done with a ETag-like mechanism.

  * Rewrite the backend in a different language